jjurm/cssz-web/content/statutes.md

 The following departments are represented on the Board:
 1. Presidium
-2. at least 3 board members
+2. at least 3 Board members

 Cumulation of offices is possible.
 The Board of Directors constitutes itself with the exception of the Presidium.
 The Board meets as often as business requires.